Skip to Main Content

 4. Stratum 4: Leaders at this Stratum include Stage Four CEOs, Chief Operating Officers, and C-Suite members and have a TSR of 2–5 years.
 Their focus is on long-term strategic planning, organizational health, cross-functional alignment, resource allocation, and policy development and adherence.

-5. Stratum 5: CEOs of Stage Five companies have expanded their scope of responsibilities to the 5- to 10-year horizon.
+5. Stratum 5: CEOs of Stage 5 companies have expanded their scope of responsibilities to the 5- to 10-year horizon.
 Founders and CEOs who reach Stratum 5 are able to devote their considerable resources and energy toward long-term strategic planning for the organization, fostering a healthy culture, organizational transformation, and big-picture ideas and initiatives (some of which may not turn into a product/service for years).

 Let Go to Enable Growth